pakshuang/ai-chat-survey/docs/setup.md

 Model evaluation cases require the use of sentence-transformer models from HuggingFace.
 This is to gauge the output of the LLM (GPT-4) and ensure that this is desirable.

-First, obtain a HuggingFace API token.
+First, obtain a HuggingFace API READ token.
 Set the token in the `.env` file with:
 ```
-HF_API_KEY=
+HF_API_KEY=hf_...
 ```

 To run the pre-defined model evaluation tests, simply run: